Often when surveying respondents, you will already have data from your list of contacts that you'd like to include with your survey data.

 Weaknesses: Limited number of fields to populate.

 Using our Login/Password action, you can upload a CSV/Excel spreadsheet that contains a unique login and password for each of your contacts.
 In this spreadsheet, you can include additional data for that contact for pre-poulation in the survey.
+You can also think of the Login/Password Action as a spreadsheet lookup where the password is the key.

 Once the data is loaded into the Login/Password action, the action will display a series of dropdowns to allow you to map data from the spreadsheet to questions and fields within your survey: